RebelMythik/AntiVillagerLag/README.md

 If you encounter any bugs please open a github issue.
 I will try to solve it as soon as possible!

-For support you can join the discord here: Discord Link (No Actual Discord yet)
+For support, you can join the [Discord Server](https://discord.gg/WWWeAqwcU6)